Trump to appeal gag order in fraud case to New York’s highest court

 The trial judge’s wife and son have also faced online attacks from Trump, neither disallowed by the gag order.

 Engoron found Trump, the Trump Organization and several executives liable for fraud before the trial even began.
-New York Attorney General Letitia James (D) sued Trump and his business last year, claiming they falsely adjusted the value of the business’s assets to receive tax and insurance benefits.
+James sued Trump and his business last year, claiming they falsely adjusted the value of the business’s assets to receive tax and insurance benefits.

 The trial is addressing other claims, including conspiracy, insurance fraud and falsifying business records.
 Engoron will ultimately decide the verdict.